Why is it that some people seem to be hugely successful and do so much, while the vast majority of us struggle to tread water?

 What’s the difference?
 Actually, there are many differences:

 - Amateurs have a goal.
-Professionals have a process.
+Professionals have a system.

 - Amateurs think they are good at everything.
-Professionals understand their circles of competence.
+Professionals understand their circle of competence.

-- Amateurs see feedback and coaching as someone criticizing them as a person.
-Professionals know they have weak spots and seek out thoughtful criticism.
+- Amateurs see feedback and coaching as someone criticizing who they are.
+Professionals know they have blind spots and seek out thoughtful criticism.

 - Amateurs show up to practice to have fun.
 Professionals realize that what happens in practice happens in games.

 - Amateurs focus on identifying their weaknesses and improving them.
-Professionals focus on their strengths and on finding people who are strong where they are weak.
+Professionals focus on their strengths and partnering with people who are strong where they are weak.

 - Amateurs think knowledge is power.
 Professionals pass on wisdom and advice.